by Tammy Taylor

 I cut those biscuits quickly and dropped them into my still-hot cast-iron skillet.
 They even sizzled slightly when the dough hit the hot grease.
 I put them into the oven that had been preheated to 450 degrees and set the timer for 12 minutes.

+Now that everything is in the oven I set my timer.
 Since my biscuits were so thick I pulled them out after that 12 minutes and brushed them with a little melted butter and placed them back in the oven for about 2 more minutes.
 By that time they were golden brown and I pulled them out and awaited that delightful aroma of homemade buttery biscuits to waft through the house to RancherMan.
 It didn’t take long!

 As it turns out he had his special-request breakfast and was well pleased.
 I’m so happy that I’ve finally been able to amend my recipe to make a delicious fluffy & moist biscuit.
 And I’m pleased to share that recipe with you now: